cwilper/dspace-perftest/report/2019-05-31-6.3/details-big.md

 Transaction | Requests | Bytes/transaction | Seconds/transaction | Request details
 -|-|-|-|-
 Big-A-Home | 11 | 694KB | .46 | [See below](#big-a-home-requests)

-## Request details

-The following tables show average number of bytes and seconds per request.

-Numbers **in bold** below are higher than most (>=1MB or >=1 second), and may warrant further investigation.

 Big-B-Community | 1 | 41KB | 1.16 | [See below](#big-b-community-requests)

-## Request details

-The following tables show average number of bytes and seconds per request.

-Numbers **in bold** below are higher than most (>=1MB or >=1 second), and may warrant further investigation.

 Big-C-Subcommunity | 1 | 42KB | .75 | [See below](#big-c-subcommunity-requests)

-## Request details

-The following tables show average number of bytes and seconds per request.

-Numbers **in bold** below are higher than most (>=1MB or >=1 second), and may warrant further investigation.

 Big-D-Collection | 1 | 39KB | .63 | [See below](#big-d-collection-requests)

-## Request details

-The following tables show average number of bytes and seconds per request.

-Numbers **in bold** below are higher than most (>=1MB or >=1 second), and may warrant further investigation.

 Big-E-Recent | 1 | 32KB | .53 | [See below](#big-e-recent-requests)

-## Request details

-The following tables show average number of bytes and seconds per request.

-Numbers **in bold** below are higher than most (>=1MB or >=1 second), and may warrant further investigation.

 Big-F-Item | 2 | 25KB | .90 | [See below](#big-f-item-requests)

-## Request details

-The following tables show average number of bytes and seconds per request.

-Numbers **in bold** below are higher than most (>=1MB or >=1 second), and may warrant further investigation.

 Big-G-ItemFull | 1 | 16KB | .91 | [See below](#big-g-itemfull-requests)

 ## Request details